mikesierra7/34c3_EWH_MWE/README.md

 The calculations are described in Wahr et al. (1998) with simulated GRACE data and Wahr (2015) with results from the GRACE mission.

-A more general documentation on the calculation of gravity field functionals from spherical harmonic coefficients can be found in Barthelmes (2013)
+A more general documentation on the calculation of gravity field functionals from spherical harmonic coefficients can be found in Barthelmes (2013).

-GRACE monthly sollutions used in the example files can be found at:
+GRACE monthly solutions used in the example files can be found at:
 <ftp://ftp.tugraz.at/outgoing/ITSG/GRACE/ITSG-Grace2016/monthly/monthly_n120>

 References